-Where the Buyer terminates the Contract under Clause 10.4.1 all of the following apply:
+Where the Buyer terminates the Contract under Clause 10.4.1 all of the following apply (subject to any exceptions detailed below:

-- 10.5.1 The Supplier is responsible for the Buyer's reasonable costs of procuring Replacement Deliverables for the rest of the Contract Period. - 10.5.2 The Buyer's payment obligations under the terminated Contract stop immediately. - 10.5.3 Accumulated rights of the Parties are not affected. - 10.5.4 The Supplier must promptly delete or return the Government Data except where required to retain copies by law. - 10.5.5 The Supplier must promptly return any of the Buyer's property provided under the terminated Contract. - 10.5.6 The Supplier must, at no cost to the Buyer, co-operate fully in the handover and re-procurement (including to a Replacement Supplier). - 10.5.7 The following Clauses survive the termination of the Contract: 3.2.10, 6, 7.2, 9, 11, 14, 15, 16, 17, 18, 34, 35 and any Clauses and Schedules which are expressly or by implication intended to continue.
+- 10.5.1 The Supplier is responsible for the Buyer's reasonable costs of procuring Replacement Deliverables for the rest of the Contract Period, (except where the Buyer acting unreasonably terminates the Contract under bullet points (9) or (11) of Clause 10.4.1). - 10.5.2 The Buyer's payment obligations under the terminated Contract stop immediately. - 10.5.3 Accumulated rights of the Parties are not affected. - 10.5.4 The Supplier must promptly delete or return the Government Data except where required to retain copies by law. - 10.5.5 The Supplier must promptly return any of the Buyer's property provided under the terminated Contract. - 10.5.6 The Supplier must, at no cost to the Buyer, (and at reasonable cost where the Buyer acting unreasonably terminates the Contract under bullet points (9) or (11) of Clause 10.4.1), reasonably co-operate fully in the handover and re-procurement (including to a Replacement Supplier). - 10.5.7 The following Clauses survive the termination of the Contract: 3.2.10, 6, 7.2, 9, 11, 14, 15, 16, 17, 18, 34, 35 and any Clauses and Schedules which are expressly or by implication intended to continue.